 - Use the right cooking equipment.
 Flame-retardant mitts and long-handled tongs and utensils will make it less likely that you’ll get burned handling hot food.

 - Stay sober when operating the grill.
-You need to be focused and aware, so save the beer or other alcoholic drinks until you’re done cooking and the grill is off.
+You need to be focused and aware, so save the beer or other alcoholic drinks for later.

 These are just some of the precautions you can take during BBQ season.
 Stay on top of BBQ safety so you can relax and enjoy a summer of tasty grilled meals!